jenisak/wats1010-adv-markup/README.md

 1. Pay attention to the TODOs in the HTML files.
 They tell you what enhancements you must make.
 2. Add proper HREF values so navigational links allow you to click between all three pages of the site.
+DONE
 3. Style navigational lists so those links display horizontally on the page in the header and footer.
+DONE
 4. Add internal links to the in-text citations (denoted with a numnber in brackets like this: ``[1]``) so users can click the links and scroll directly to the citation.
+DONE
 5. Use the ``<sup>`` tag around the in-text citations to make them pop up on the line (so they look like footnote indicators).
 6. In the ``about-poe.html`` file, add an accessible HTML table listing the Selected Works provided in the ``poe_selected_works.pdf`` file.
 (Note: This is the same information contained in the ``poe_selected_works.csv`` file, which you are also free to use as a resource.)
+DONE
 7. In the ``about-poe.html`` file, add a definition list (``<dl>``) to structure the biographical summary in the ``<aside>``.
+DONE
 8. In the ``about-poe.html`` page float the image and caption to the left and use visual styling to make it apparent that the image and caption go together.
+DONE

 Stretch Goals
 -------------